A World Of Better Vision With LASIK

 Laser Vision Correction Provider Checklist

 The decision to have laser or surgical vision correction is an important one that you should make carefully, not quickly.
 Choose a practice that focuses on safety, diagnostic technology, post-operative follow-up.
 Obviously, the experience of the surgeon is extremely important as well.
-We hope you will choose Hattiesburg Eye Clinic as your provider, but if you’re shopping around, use this checklist to compare.
+We hope you will choose Hattiesburg Eye Clinic as your provider, but if you’re considering your options, use this checklist to compare.

 - Does the center use wavefront analysis to take measurements of the eye pre-operatively and post-operatively?